ibm-cloud-docs/vpc/cli-reference.md

 ### `ibmcloud is instance-volume-attachment-add`
 {: #instance-volume-attachment-add}

-Create a volume attachment for a server instance in the current resource group.
+Create a volume attachment, connecting a volume to an instance.

 `ibmcloud is instance-volume-attachment-add NAME INSTANCE_ID VOLUME_ID [--auto-delete true | false] [--json]`